Polynomially convex hulls of singular real manifolds: Introduction

-\begin{cor} Let $L$ be a compact Lagrangian immersion with a finite number of double transverse self-intersection points.
-Then there exists a nonconstant analytic disc $f$ continuous on $\overline{\D}$ with the boundary attached to $L$. \end{cor}
+\begin{cor} Let $L$ be a smooth compact Lagrangian immersion in $\cx^n$ with a finite number of double transverse self-intersection points.
+Then there exists a nonconstant analytic disc continuous on $\overline{\D}$ with the boundary attached to $L$. \end{cor}

 This corollary is not new.
 Ivashkovich and Shevchishin \cite{IvSh} proved the existence of an analytic disc $f$ attached to an immersed Lagrangian manifold under an assumption of weak transversality which holds for transverse double intersections.
 Their approach is closer to the original work of Gromov and is based on the general compactness theorem for $J$-complex curves with boundaries glued to a Lagrangian immersion with weakly transverse self-intersections.
 Their method also works for symplectic manifolds with certain tamed almost complex structures.
 Our proof, based on Alexander's version \cite{Al} of Gromov's theory, uses purely complex-analytic tools.
 Note that Theorem~\ref{continuity10} also works in some cases when the result of Ivashkovich-Shevchishin cannot be applied.
 One occurrence of this is described in Example \ref{Ex1} of Section~\ref{s.X}.
 The condition of weak transversality from \cite{IvSh} fails there, but Theorem~\ref{continuity10} gives the result.
 We remark that in~\cite{Gr2} Gromov asserts that his method \cite{Gr} can be adapted for the case of any immersed Lagrangian submanifold of~$\cx^n$.
 Neither our approach nor \cite{IvSh} gives the result in such generality.
+Nevertheless, Alexander's method implies (see Proposition~\ref{GluingDisc2}) without any transversality assumption that the polynomially convex hull of a smooth compact Lagrangian immersion $L$ in $\cx^n$ contains a complex analytic curve of finite area with boundary glued to $L$.
+One technical tool used in the proof of Theorem~\ref{continuity10} is Proposition~\ref{t:cont1} which established continuity of holomorphic discs up to the boundary when the cluster set at the boundary $\partial \mathbb D$ is contained in a singular totally real set, see Section~\ref{s.5} for details.